 The EBA has published a follow-up report to the EBA 2021 peer review report on the application of the Joint ESAs Guidelines on the prudential assessment of the acquisition of qualifying holdings.
-The review assesses the adequacy and effectiveness of the actions undertaken by the competent authorities subject to the previous review and finds good progress in remedying the deficiencies identified in 2021.
-The follow-up report focuses on the 17 competent authorities assessed as having at least one supervisory benchmark that was not 'fully applied' in the 2021 report.
+The review assesses the adequacy and effectiveness of the actions undertaken by the competent authorities subject to the previous review and finds good progress.
+The follow-up report focuses on the 17 competent authorities assessed as having at least one supervisory benchmark which was not 'fully applied' in the 2021 report.
 All 17 competent authorities were found to have responded to the assessment of the initial peer review seriously and most have adopted measures to remedy the deficiencies identified.
 Improvements were identified in the areas of assessment of the financial soundness of proposed acquirers and of suspicions of money laundering/terrorist financing issues.

-(f) Disclosure
+(e) Disclosure